Nar Phu Valley Trek - 19 Day

 Inner Socks: You could wear thin inner socks to support your hiking socks.

-Trekking gears,
+Trekking gear,

 Snow gaiters: in case of bad weather and snowing

 Duffle Bag: Waterproof and about 70L.
 We recommend this only if you are going to use Porter.
-Green Valley Nepal Treks will provide a duffel bag if you book Nepal Trekking with us on your arrival in Kathmandu.
+Unique Sherpa Trek will provide a duffel bag.

-Rucksack with Rain Cover: If you plan to carry your stuff during the trekking, we recommend you bring a comfortable (back support) 50 to 60L rucksack with rain cover.
+Rucksack with Rain Cover: If you plan to carry your stuff during the trek, we recommend you bring a comfortable (back support) 50 to 60L rucksack with rain cover.

 Daypack with Rain Cover: Whether you use a porter or not, a day pack is necessary for your trekking trip in Nepal.
 Recommended daypack size is 25 to 30L with rain cover.

-Trekking Poles: It is optional but if you know how to use it, then it can help your knee and joints.
+Trekking Poles: It is optional, but if you know how to use them, then they can help your knees and joints.

-Sleeping Bag: Recommended at least for -20 DC, Green Valley Nepal Treks will be provided at our pre-meeting if you don’t have your own (if you book the trip with us)
+Sleeping Bag: Recommended at least for -20 DC, Unique Sherpa Trek will be provided at our pre-meeting if you don’t have your own (if you book the trip with us)

 Sleeping Bag Liner: If you are planning to rent a sleeping bag, it is strongly recommended to bring your liner